-It’s good to be in the habit of cleaning your tankless water heater at least every six months.
+It’s good to be in the habit of cleaning your tankless water heater at least every six months as well as know how to thaw tankless hot water heater.
 If you know you have hard water problems, ask us about water softeners to help keep your unit in top condition.

 Scenario 5: I think it’s time to call in the pros!

 If you’ve tried these DIY fixes or you have a totally separate issue, we’re here to help.
 Our licensed North Carolina plumbers can assist you with all your tankless water heater needs.
 Call us!